gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Java Library Distribution Plugin

-The Java library distribution plugin now extends the new introduced distribution plugin.
+The Java library distribution plugin now extends the newly introduced distribution plugin.
 Thanks to this, you can now create TAR files and install Java library distributions.

 The `distribution` extension was removed.
 The `main` distribution is now accessible using the distributions extension: